ISO 9001 / ISO 14001 / ISO 45001 Transition workshop

 Now we know the drivers for changes, let’s take a look at the changes themselves.

 - Less emphasis on documentation.
-There are no longer requirements for a quality manual and documented procedures.
+For example, in ISO 9001 there are no longer requirements for a quality manual and documented procedures.
 That doesn’t mean you can’t have them – you just don’t have to.
 Requirements for documentation are greatly reduced, with greater emphasis being placed in other elements of management systems.

 - Risk-based thinking.
-There are requirements for consideration of risk and opportunities throughout the new standard.
-While the text of ISO9001:2008 did not mention risk, it’s now mentioned over 40 times – a clear indication of the importance attached to it.
+There are requirements for consideration of risk and opportunities throughout the new standards.

 - More explicit requirements for the process approach to quality management.
-Although the prevvious ISO9001:2008 standard referred to the process approach, much more specific requirements are introduced to demonstrate how that is applied.
+Although the previous ISO9001:2008 standard referred to the process approach, much more specific requirements are introduced to demonstrate how that is applied.

 - Enhanced requirements for Leadership by top management.
-It will no longer be acceptable for top management to appoint a representative and leave all Quality matters up to them.
+It will no longer be acceptable for top management to appoint a representative and leave all management system matters up to them.
 Previous requirements for Commitment have been expanded to include specific requirements for leadership to be actively demonstrated.

-- A new high-level clause structure and changes in terminology.
-These are common to those already introduced in other management system standards - such as ISO 27001 for Information Security, and planned for the new ISO 45001 OHS standard.
+- A common high-level clause structure and changes in terminology.
 This particular change will be most significant - and of particular benefit - to those seeking to address multiple standards in an integrated system.

 The combined effect of these changes will make the standards of greater relevance to more organizations, and should lead to better management systems.
 However, to maintain certification, your organization will need to review and update its existing system.